Exciting News

 The pick-up person will need to present a photo ID, such as a driver’s license, to the camper’s counselor.
 We cannot release a camper to an adult without authorization on the pick-up form AND a photo ID.

-If plans change, and someone not listed on this form must pick up the camper, call the Program Office at 618.787.2202 and send signed WRITTEN PERMISSION with the person picking up the child.
+If plans change, and someone not listed on this form must pick up the camper, call the Camp Office at 618.787.2202 and send signed WRITTEN PERMISSION with the person picking up the child.

 Lost & Found

-Items found after campers depart will be held until the winter and will then be donated to a local charitable organization.
+Items found after campers depart will be held until Labor Day and will then be donated to a local charitable organization.
 Please mark your camper’s items clearly- we make efforts to contact campers about items with their names written on them.
 If you are missing an item, check with DuBois Center by calling 618.787.2202 or by email at dcinfo@DuBoisCenter.org.

 After Camp